 On August 8, 1961, Bhagavan Nityananda left his physical form and merged into the infinite bliss of supreme Consciousness.
 This date—August 8—marks Bade Baba’s Solar Punyatithi per the Gregorian calendar.
 According to the Hindu pāṅchāṅga calendar, Bade Baba’s Lunar Punyatithi is commemorated during the month of Ashada, three days before the new moon.
-(This year, 2020, Bade Baba’s Lunar Punyatithi took place on July 17.)
+In 2021, Bade Baba’s Lunar Punyatithi takes place on August 4.

 In India, the anniversary of a holy person’s departure from this world is referred to as a puṇyatithi, a “day” (tithi) of “merit” (puṇya).
 When a great being such as Bade Baba leaves this world, their śakti and the fruit of countless merits accumulated from the noble actions they have performed during their lifetime, remain on earth for the benefit of their devotees.
 For the devotees, the anniversary of such a being’s departure is a time of remembrance and gratitude, dedicated to performing prayers, chanting in praise of God and the Guru, and participating in pūjā and other traditional rituals.
 A puṇyatithi is a day of sacred celebration.